 MSTE 41800 Advanced Motorsports Practicum (1 cr.)
-P: MSTE 41700 This course engages students in a hands-on experiential learning opportunity in which they participate in the design, fabrication, assembly, and preparation of a race vehicle just as they might when engaged with a race team in the motorsports industry.
+P: Permission of Instructor.
+This course engages students in a hands-on experiential learning opportunity in which they participate in the design, fabrication, assembly, and preparation of a race vehicle just as they might when engaged with a race team in the motorsports industry.
 Students will be expected to show mastery beyond the 12 skills outlined in the Course Objectives.

 MSTE 42600 Internal Combustion Engines (3 cr.)
-Class 3.
-P: ME 20000 or equivalent or permission of instructor.
-This course covers the fundamentals of internal combustion engine design and operation, with a focus on high performance.
+P: ME 20000 and equivalent or Permission of Instructor This course covers the fundamentals of internal combustion engine design and operation, with a focus on high performance.

 MSTE 47200 Vehicle Dynamics (3 cr.)
-Class 3.
-P: MSTE 21000 or ME 27400 or equivalent or permission of instructor.
-The course provides a study of vehicle chassis, suspension, and aerodynamic systems with a focus on high performance.
+P: ME 27000 and ME 27400.
+This course provides a study of vehicle chassis, suspension, and aerodynamic systems with a focus on high performance.

-MSTE 48200 Motorsports Aerodynamics (3 cr.)
-P: MSTE 35000 and ME 31000 Study of fluid flow and aerodynamics as applied to race car design and Computational Fluid Dynamic (CFD) Analysis.
+MSTE 48200 Motorsports Aero (3 cr.)
+P: ME 31000 and MSTE 35000.
+Study of fluid flow and aerodynamics as applied to race car design and Computational Fluid Dynamic (CFD) Analysis.